 1.4 MAJOR RECOMMENDATIONS

-Many recommendations of the 2001 Plan have been implemented through a variety of public and private actions, zoning regulations, capital improvement projects and programs.
+Many recommendations of the 2001 and 2015 Plans have been implemented through a variety of public and private actions, zoning regulations, capital improvement projects and programs.
 Recommendations that have not been fully implemented and are still relevant have been brought forward in this update, combined with new ones.
 Major recommendations include:

-Implement La Cienega Watershed Water conditions fully by seeking the extension of Santa Fe County water lines to serve existing and future residential and commercial uses in Upper La Cienega.
+Implement La Cienega Watershed condition fully by seeking the extension of Santa Fe County water lines to serve existing and future residential and commercial uses in Upper La Cienega.

-Preserve and protect traditional agricultural and ranching activities through various means, including incentives such as site development standards, density bonuses and transfers.

-Allow cluster development and density transfers in conjunction with agricultural, archeological and open space conservation easements.

-Establish a bus route through the community that provides connections to the Railrunner Station and to City bus routes on Airport Road.
+Establish a regularly-scheduled bus route through the community that provides connections to the Railrunner Station and to City bus routes on Airport Road.

 Maintain the rural character of roads and increase pedestrian, vehicular and equestrian safety.